“Our aim at Hindleap Warren is to give every child the opportunity to get really muddy!”

 Hindleap Warren provides high quality outdoor education and personal development opportunities for children and young people.
 Hindleap Warren is part of London Youth, a network of diverse community youth organisations supporting young people of all backgrounds right across the capital.

-Set in 300 acres of triple SSI private woodland in the Ashdown Forest, Hindleap works with more than 10,500 children and young people every year, aiming to supporting and challenging them to “be the best they can be”.
+Set in 300 acres of triple SSI private woodland in the Ashdown Forest, Hindleap works with more than 10,500 children and young people every year, aiming to support and challenge them to “be the best they can be”.

 The organisation runs residential and day courses opportunities for children and young people from schools, youth groups and organisations that work with young people with additional needs.
 Through a combination of outdoor activities and the inherent benefits of attending a residential centre, young people are given the opportunity to develop their social and emotional capabilities.
 A trip to Hindleap offers young people the chance to improve their confidence, develop leadership skills, become more determined, and create positive relationships with their peers.